Toggle menu

 Article date: 30th December 2025

-Sue and Dave Cook and Jackie and Norman Lowe have been given MBEs in the King's New Years Honour List for their services to fostering for St Helens Borough Council.
+Sue and Dave Cook have been given MBEs and Jackie and Norman Lowe have been given British Empire Medals (BEM) in the King's New Years Honour List for their services to fostering for St Helens Borough Council.

 Sue and Dave Cook, from Sutton Manor, have been fostering for more than 20 years and have supported more than 60 children during that time.